Financial Aid Outside the Box

 There’s increased recognition that college costs don’t end with graduation.

-To help more students pay back their loans faster, the federal government has introduced a wide array of assistance initiatives in the last decade.
 Public Service Loan Forgiveness allows graduates who work in certain fields (nonprofits, teaching, the public sector) to have loans forgiven after ten years.
 Pay As You Earn (PAYE) plans allow graduates to cap their monthly loan payments at a certain percentage of their income.